tabinks/screentime.io/support.md

 ---
-layout: default
+layout: support
 title: Using Screen Time
 ---
 <!--
 ## Background ##

 Parents, educators and health professionals are concerned about the length of time that today's children are exposed to electronic devices.
 However, the recreational and educational potential of the iPhone and iPad make it a favorite of parents and children.
 Screen Time is a simple solution to help set and